openflighthpc/docs.openflighthpc.org/docs/warehouse/slurm-team-edition.md

     3. Add the user to the cluster users group to enable access
         ```bash
         ipa group-add-member cluster-users --users newuser
         ```
-    1. Optionally, add a trusted SSH public key to the user (this should be one that corresponds with a private key that the user has outside of the system)
-        ```bash
-        ipa user-mod --sshpubkey="ssh-rsa TheirPublicKey" newuser
-        ```

     Once the user has successfully logged in, they will need to set a password for themselves to be able to access the